 SMS platforms can be very rigid with companies and marketers who are indiscriminately sending messages to people.
 Worst case, you could even lose your precious list.

-The bottom line: is SMS affiliate marketing worth it
+Is SMS affiliate marketing worth it?

 The short answer is: yes.